Eli Lilly (LLY)

 Thanks to strong oil prices, energy stocks have turned out to be some of the best performers of the S&P 500 so far this year.

-Morgan Stanley analyst Devin McDermott has an ‘overweight’ rating on Exxon and recently raised his price target to $113 — roughly 20% above the current levels.
+Morgan Stanley analyst Devin McDermott has an “overweight” rating on Exxon and has raised his price target to $114 — which the company is just hovering under now.